13 Top Foods that Relax Muscles & Reduce Stress

 Pomegranate as an ergogenic aid for athletes

 Looking for a competitive edge in your recovery?
-Supplementation was shown to accelerate recovery of muscle damage and modify inflammatory markers in weightlifters, but these benefits are not exclusive to strength-based athletes.
+Supplementation was shown to accelerate the recovery of muscle damage and modify inflammatory markers in weightlifters, but these benefits are not exclusive to strength-based athletes.
 If you’re looking for more information on how to boost strength, check our post on how to fix losing muscle mass and weight.

 The acute use of pomegranate was recently assessed in a group of 26 active runners, reporting that their total time to exhaustion (TTE) was significantly increased at 90% and 100% of peak velocity with a single dose of pomegranate extract 30 min before performing a max test on a treadmill.